nikshepsvn/nikshepsvn/README.md

 ### Hi there 👋 , I'm Nikshep.

-I'm a Software Engineer studying Computer Science at uWaterloo.
+#### I'm a Software Engineer with over 2 years of experience studying Computer Science at uWaterloo.
+I've currently at Coinbase (Data Platform), previously I was at SeatGeek (Data) and PagerDuty (ML + Infra).
+I will be joining Deliverr this Fall.

-Places I've worked
-Coinbase - Data Platform, Incoming Summer 2020 Intern

-SeatGeek - Data, engineered new data-lake, spark pipelines and data discovery project

-PagerDuty - ML Platform, made large sets of unstructured data easy to query and access

-PagerDuty - Core Infra, developed and migrated to new SQL-to-Kafka system

-Magmic - Backend, re-engineered entire client/service auth flow

-Contact Me
+#### Feel free to reach out to me for a chat or if you think I'd be a good fit for your team
-Phone: 360-632-9082
+- Phone: 360-632-9082

-E-mail: nikshepsvn@gmail.com
+- E-mail: nikshepsvn@gmail.com